rtoal/plainscript/README.md

 ## Using PlainScript

 The PlainScript compiler is now written in <a href="https://rtoal.https://www.typescriptlang.org/.io/plainscript/">TypeScript</a>!
-This means running PlainScript requires building the source code before being able to run PlainScript.
+This means running PlainScript requires building the source code before being able to run the compiler.
 Clone the repository, and in its root directory run one of the following commands depending on your preferred package manager:

 # Yarn

 `yarn && tsc`

 # npm

 `npm i && tsc`

 The compiled JavaScript is output to the `built` folder.
-You can now run `built/PlainScript.js` or `node built/PlainScript.js` run the compiler!
+You can now run `node built/PlainScript.js` to run the compiler!

 ## A PlainScript Compiler

 This project hosts a simple compiler that reads a PlainScript program from a file, translates it to JavaScript, and outputs the JavaScript code to standard output.
-It supports three options, <tt>-a</tt> (to display the abstract syntax tree then stop), <tt>-i</tt> (to display the analyzed semantic graph then stop), and <tt>-o</tt> (to turn optimizations on).
+It supports three options, <code>-a</code> (to display the abstract syntax tree then stop), <code>-i</code> (to display the analyzed semantic graph then stop), and <code>-o</code> (to turn optimizations on).
 Given the PlainScript program:

 ```javascript
 let x = 5 + 8